The term “U statistic” can have several meanings:

 P = predicted change in earnings.

 If you perform a Google search for Theil’s U, you’ll find an interesting assortment of different formulae, each purporting to be “Theil’s U”.
 According to Armstrong, the existence of multiple formulas “…has caused some confusion.”
+For example, the occasional author refers to the Uncertainty Coefficient (unrelated to the U statistic) as Theil’s U, because Theil originally worked on its derivation.
 The end result is that if you need to use Theil’s U for some reason, the best idea is to refer to Theil’s original formulae, shown above.
 That said, if you’re reading about Theil’s U in the literature, you may want to make sure that the author is using the correct formula.

 Abraham, N. et. al (2013).
 Measures of Complexity and Chaos.
 Springer Science & Business Media.